AbdulrahmanAlkhathlan/Manasik/README.md

 The backend is built with **FastAPI**, a modern, high-performance Python web framework.
 It manages user input, AI logic, and route handling.
 Personalized Umrah itineraries are generated using the **OpenAI API**, which crafts contextual, day-by-day plans based on user preferences like travel dates, budget, and activity times.

-The API runs on **Uvicorn**, an asynchronous server optimized for FastAPI.
+It is served by **Uvicorn**, a lightning-fast ASGI server ideal for asynchronous FastAPI applications.

 The backend can be deployed via **Firebase Cloud Functions**, **Render**, or any modern serverless or container-based platform.